 Possible cancer cells.

-What is the HPV virus?
+What Is the HPV Virus?

-Ninety-nine in 100 cases of cervical cancer are positive for the virus HPV.
+Ninety-nine in 100 cases of cervical cancer is positive for the virus HPV.
 If your test shows mild or borderline changes, it is automatically tested for HPV.
 If the test for HPV is negative, the chances of developing cervical cancer are extremely low.

 Abnormal cells indicate that cancer may develop sometime in the future.
 About six women in 100 will have an abnormal result that requires further testing or treatment.
 Most of these changes will not lead to cervical cancer.
-All of those in the abnormal group sound scary, I know.
+All of those in the abnormal group sounds scary, I know.
 But it highlights why the smear test is so important to detect early changes.

-The results that are graded as "abnormal" are fast tracked through to a specialist clinic known as colposcopy for further investigations.
-In the colposcopy appointment abnormal cells are reassessed by a specialist doctor, and a treatment plan is decided which can involve freezing, burning, laser or cutting them away.
+The results that are graded as "abnormal" are fast-tracked through to a specialist clinic known as colposcopy for further investigations.
+In the colposcopy appointment, abnormal cells are reassessed by a specialist doctor, and a treatment plan is decided which can involve freezing, burning, laser or cutting them away.

 If you're called for colposcopy, don't panic!
 It's really really important for you to attend the appointment.
 It doesn't mean you have cancer.
-If you have any worries, contact your GP—they will be more than happy to discuss your results will you and explain the next steps to help keep your anxiety to minimum.
+If you have any worries, contact your GP—they will be more than happy to discuss your results will you and explain the next steps to help keep your anxiety to a minimum.

 In short, remember: The test is simple, quick, mostly pain-free and really not embarrassing.
 Yes, the results may be confusing, so don't hesitate to discuss with your GP, and definitely never miss your smear test appointment if you're called for one.
 It's never as scary as you think!